shanteacontrols/OpenDeck/doc/configuration.md

 SysEx `SECTION` ID: `1`

 Sets the note which turns the LED on.
 By default, activation note is "blank", which means it has to be specified by user.
-Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-47 (total of 48 values for 48 LEDs).
+Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-47 and represents LED ID (total of 48 values for 48 LEDs).
 LED state depends on received velocity.
 If LED blinking is disabled, that is, if LED blink time hardware parameter is set to 0, there are two possible LED states:

 * LED on (velocity > 0)
 * LED off (velocity 0)